codechem/strapi-fluent-rest-api/README.md

 ### Population of Relations

 You can populate related resources using the `populate` method.
-To populate nested relations or apply filters to related resources, use `populateQuery`:
+To populate nested relations or apply filters to related resources, use `populateQ`:

 ```typescript
 // Populate a single relation